poolts/poolts.github.io/_projects/05_breast_cancer_app.md

 ## 👨 My Role

+- Founder & Solo Developer
   - Led the entire development lifecycle from initial discovery through to final delivery
   - Defined the application architecture and ensured optimal performance for WebGL deployment
   - Collaborated closely with a UI designer and 3D artist to create an accessible, medically accurate user interface and torso model
   - Implemented all major interactive systems including tumour manipulation, pathway editing and report export
   - Integrated client feedback through iterative design reviews and user testing

 <!---
 ## 🛠 Technical Deep Dive